sudhaverma/Spring-RESTful-FacebookAccess/README.md

 * Later retrieve the stored inforamtion from the database for the given user and based on the data, display information in a graphical manner.
 * Various other basic features of  user's Facebook data can be cloned using this application.
 * By making use of graph library displaying all the requested details to the end user.

+#Running the application
+* Application.java class present in the project makes the entire applicaiton executable.